creatyde/ImmersingintheSphereWorld/README.md

 After git cloning and opening the project in Unity 2017.3.1, open Assets > Scenes > sphereworld6.unity.
 Press play, and the main scene should run.

 The other scene, readButtons.unity, is the utility the "person-controller" uses.
 The person-controller tell the pushers which direction to move the ball in physical space according to the desires of the viewer, who sees in VR space.

+## Contact

+If you would like to contact me, my email is creatyde@gmail.com.
+I go by creatyde or Sydney, whichever you like.